JanCBrammer/OpenHRV/README.md

 affect your HRV by adjusting the `Rate` slider anytime during a session.
 Everyone has a personal breathing rate at which their HRV is at its highest.
 Usually that rate is somewhere between 4 and 7 breaths per minute.
-You can also hide the pacer by unchecking the `Show pacer` box if you want to practice regulating HRV on your own.
+You can also hide the pacer by unchecking the `Show pacer` box if you want to practice regulating HRV without pacing.

 ![adjust_breathing_pacer](adjust_breathing_pacer.gif)